 Southerners love their greens.
 A time honored tradition, greens have held an important role for well over a century and there is no other vegetable that is so unique to the region.
-Greens do not form a compact head, and therefore I am referring to mostly kale, collards, turnips, spinach or mustard.
+Greens do not form a compact head, and therefore I am referring to mostly kale, collards, turnips, spinach, mustard, even dandelion.
 I was never introduced to, nor did I have to transition into eating greens of any kind.
 They were incorporated into my life from the beginning.

 My grandparents owned a peanut farm outside of Statesboro, Georgia, and they also farmed the land for their own needs.
-My parents would drive my sister and I over in our station wagon from Charleston to spend weekends and summers, always arriving to pots of fresh greens, beans, and boiled peanuts on the stove top.
+My parents would drive my sister and I over in our station wagon from Charleston to spend weekends and summers, always arriving to pots of fresh greens, peas, and boiled peanuts on the stove top.
 While we were busy fetching eggs from the henhouse, playing with the piglets, or trying to catch catfish in the pond, our elders were hard at work snapping peas, telling stories, and enjoying libations on the front porch.
-It was real and iconic.
+It was real and now iconic.

 I was taught at a young age how to clean greens in the bathtub by my dad and mother.
 Later as an adult, I grew to realize how much I missed greens, and knew I better get to washing some myself!
 I relied on my instinct, and after a few phone calls to my parents to get the family recipe right, I knew I had mastered the task of cooking a mess of greens when my children ran into the house yelling “Ew, what’s that smell?”, just as I had done at their age.